Tips for using sd2iec

 LOAD”PROGRAM”,10 //load file called PROGRAM

 According to sd2iec documentation there are various other supported software fastloaders.
-All non-supported fastloaders will fail.
+Non-supported fastloaders will fail.

 File browsers

 The easiest way to browse the SD card and run programs is to use CBM FileBrowser or some similar program.
 CBM FileBrowser or other available file browsers make it really convenient to browse the SD card contents and launch the programs.
-But the problem of slow loading remains.
+But the slow loading speed remains.

 Use SJLOAD with DOS Wedge or CBM FileBrowser